Q. Is the fellowship open to NYU students outside Gallatin?

 Q. What language skills will I need?

 A. Fellows working in Madrid are required to have advanced proficiency in Spanish.
-Intermediate or Advanced Spanish language skills are encouraged for Chicago, Oakland, and New York, but are not required.
-Bengali and Hindi language skills are encouraged for Kolkata, though also are not required.
+Intermediate or Advanced Spanish language skills are encouraged for Chicago and New York, but are not required.
+For the African Communities Together partnership, advanced French, Arabic, or other African languages are desirable.
+Fpor Berlin partnerships, German is strongly encouraged, but also not required.

 Q. Why do I have a “faculty mentor” assigned to me for the summer and what should my relationship with this person be?